 - Because horizontal and vertical bamboo floorings have a similar density as traditional hardwoods, a standard wood blade works well.
 Carbide saw blade creates a clean, perfect cut.
 Look for a 40-tooth or greater standard wood saw blade.
 We recommend Diablo products for a picture-perfect finish.

-Strand Woven Bamboo – Requires a Stronger Saw Blade
+Cutting Bamboo – Strand Woven Requires a Stronger Saw Blade

-Cutting horizontal or vertical bamboo flooring is quite similar to cutting other hardwoods, but strand bamboo is very different.
+Cutting horizontal or vertical bamboo flooring is a similar process to other hardwoods, but cutting strand bamboo is very different.
 There’s nothing better than strand bamboo for high-traffic areas or families with children and pets.
 The dense, ultra-durable bamboo delivers the beautiful look of hardwood flooring while standing up to the stresses of high heels, pet traffic, and other heavy wear and tear.